 Here are some of the highlights from our legal careers:

->

-> If you believe you are the victim of an attempt by your employer to rob you of your hard earned dollars, then contact our unpaid overtime lawyers today for a free consultation on 877-629-9275.
-Our lawyers will front all the costs of the litigation and you will not owe us anything until we recover for you.
+If you believe you are the victim of an attempt by your employer to rob you of your hard-earned dollars, then contact our unpaid overtime lawyers today for a free consultation on 877-629-9275.
+Our attorneys will front all the costs of the litigation and you will not owe us anything until we recover for you.

->

-> Breaking Unpaid Overtime Lawsuit News
+Breaking Unpaid Overtime Lawsuit News

 January 6th, 2021 – Burlington Coat Factor Managers Awarded $19 Million In Unpaid Overtime Lawsuit

 Cases filed in a New Jersey US District Court against the popular clothing retailer were finally resolved last year.
 As has been seen in many other unpaid overtime cases, employers were alleged to have used loopholes in the law to deny salaried employees, generally assistant store managers (ASMs), an overtime rate.
 This is even though they met the state requirements for such increased pay.

 The litigation in this particular case, which started as two individual claims and later merged into one, has taken 9 years to reach a conclusion.
 Both were built on the premise that the tasks performed by the workers should have qualified them for overtime.
 Most notably, these same tasks were also performed by other employees in other positions which did qualify them for overtime pay.

 December 22nd, 2020 – Oklahoma Firefighters Union Alleges Unpaid Overtime